MaibornWolff/dcos-deploy/README.md

 * Binary
   * Download the binary for your system from the Releases page
   * Make the file executable and copy it into a folder inside your path
+  * Note: The binaries have not been specifically tested and might not support all features.
+Only use them if you do not have python on your system

 ## Usage